OzanYasin/git-and-github-bootcamp/README.md

 ## List of Topics

 1. Basics of Git
 2. Commits in Details
 3. Working with Branches
 4. Merging Branches
 5. Comparing Changes with Git Diff
+6. Stashing

 ∆ **You can switch between topics by changing your current branch.**